georgiy-belyanin/tarantool-emmylua/README.md

         That's it, you now have NeoVim configured for using it with Tarantool annotations.
     - __JetBrains__:
         Install [SumnekoLua](https://plugins.jetbrains.com/plugin/22315-sumnekolua) from the plugin marketplace.
-2. Configure LSP to find annotations Library.
+2. Configure LSP to find annotations.
 Create `.luarc.json` inside you Tarantool app (or within the Tarantool sources if you want to use the annotations within the Tarantool repository) with the following contents.
 ```json
 {
   "runtime": {